maxjerdee/clustering-mi/README.md

 Note that this is not `import clustering-mi`.

-Two labelings can be loaded in several ways; the names of the groups are
+Two clusterings (or "labelings") can be loaded in several ways; the names of the groups are
 irrelevant:

 ```python